studiofrenetic/cartify/README.md

 	Cartify\CartRequiredIndexException

-This Exception is Thrown when a required index
+This Exception is Thrown when a required index is missing from the array.

 	Cartify\CartInvalidItemRowIdException

-.
+This Exception is Thrown when an Item Row ID is invalid.

 	Cartify\CartInvalidItemNameException

-.
+This Exception is Thrown when an Item Name is invalid.

 	Cartify\CartInvalidItemQuantityException

-.
+This Exception is Thrown when the quantity is invalid.

 	Cartify\CartInvalidItemPriceException

-.
+This Exception is Thrown when an Item Price is invalid.

 	An extended example on how to use the Exceptions are in the controllers/home.php controller.